 - Will Keto Help You Lose Fat AND Gain Muscle?

 How to Use a Treadmill to Lose Belly Fat

 There are several kinds of running you can do on a treadmill (or outdoors for that matter).
 Some burn more calories than others, while some reduce fat faster than others.

 Here’s a look at different types of running you can do.

-- Base and long runs – Base runs are everyday runs you do around the neighborhood.
+- Base and long runs – Base runs are everyday runs you do around the neighbourhood.
 You keep a natural, steady pace for a set distance or a specific time.
 Long runs are just the same but, you guessed it, you cover a greater distance.